Learning to drive can be a complicated and daunting business. Here's some help in getting you behind the wheel.

-You’re not allowed to start driving until you’ve actually received your provisional licence; merely applying for it is not good enough.
-So if you can’t wait to get started, remember that you can apply for a provisional licence up to two months before your actual birthday.
+You’re not allowed to start driving until you’ve actually received your provisional licence; merely applying for it isn't good enough.

 It’s a sensible idea to have an eye test before you start driving.
 It’s possible that even if your eyesight is perfectly good enough for schoolwork, reading or working at a computer, you may need glasses to aid your vision on the roads.

 You need to make sure that you’re insured to drive.
 If you’re having driving lessons, your instructor will have the necessary insurance cover on their car.
 Lessons with a recognised driving instructor are highly recommended as they’re trained to be teachers and their cars are usually fitted with dual controls, so they can take over in an emergency.